 Continued: Chapter 5 — Piece in major and minor

-- Anouilh’s ‘Antigone’ follows relatively closely Sophocles’ play by the same name. ↩
+- Anouilh’s ‘Antigone’ follows relatively closely Sophocles’ play of the same name. ↩

 - Translation by Edwin Björkman, London, Duckworth & Co, 1912, the same year Strindberg died. ↩

 - Literal translation: Song by Pirate Jenny: And the ship with eight sails / And with fifty cannons / Will fire on the town.
-However, the English translation at “Pirate Jenny” – “Seeräuber-Jenny” is the one most often used. ↩
+However, the English translation at “Pirate Jenny” – “Seeräuber-Jenny” is the one you hear themost. ↩